-Full time learners take most taught modules in a classroom setting (on-campus delivery), while certain modules are available either online/by distance only, or can be taken either online or through on-campus delivery.
-On-campus delivery of each 5 credit module involves 25 hours of class-contact.
-Reflecting the diverse needs of our student population, a flexible approach to such delivery is taken with some courses offered through 2.5 hour taught classes over 10 weeks with others offered through more concentrated one or two week blocks of time depending on timetable requirements and arrangements.
-Online learning is structured to allow students to study at their own pace over a semester.
+Full-time learners take most taught modules in a classroom setting (on-campus delivery), while certain modules are available online only.
+On-campus delivery of each 10-credit module involves 25 hours of class contact.
+Reflecting the diverse needs of our student population, a flexible approach to such delivery is taken with some courses offered through 2.5 hour taught classes over 8-10 weeks with others offered through more concentrated one-week blocks of time depending on timetable requirements and arrangements.
+Online learning is structured to allow learners to study at their own pace over a semester.

 The MA in International Development applies a learner centred, participative approach to learning.
-This, combined with the diverse groups of full and part time learners, including a significant number of students from the global South, creates a unique learning environment that builds on both the diverse array of experiences of participants and on the knowledge and experience of facilitators and instructors.
+This, combined with the diverse groups of full and part-time learners, including a significant number of international students, creates a unique learning environment that builds on both the diverse array of experiences of participants and on the knowledge and experience of facilitators and instructors.

 * Online PAC application form

 * Personal statement of your academic and professional goals (SEE BELOW)